je-nunez/bft-data/README.md

 (Note: The command-line arguments of these run examples below are in the Maven `pom.xml` file.
-You may change it to add more server replicas, or change the Json string that the client-writer sends, etc.)
+You may change it to add more server replicas, or change the string that the client-writer sends, etc.)

 To run the server replicas (`N` = 4, `F` = 1):